truvami/docs/docs/Functional Descriptions/03-tag-xl.md

 ## General Overview and Information*

-The truvami Tag XL device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS scanner and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer into one compact device.
+The Truvami tag XL device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS scanner and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer into one compact device.
 The IP65-rated housing with different mounting options prepares the device for operation in a harsh industrial environment.